quicwg/base-drafts/draft-ietf-quic-http.md

 # HTTP Framing Layer {#http-framing-layer}

-Frames are used on each stream.
+Frames are used on the control stream, request streams, and push streams.
 This section describes HTTP framing in QUIC and highlights some differences from HTTP/2 framing.
 For more detail on differences from HTTP/2, see {{h2-frames}}.

 ## Frame Layout